Talent7-source/Squad-Code/README.md

 ## ✨ Features

-- 🔁 `/squadcodecreate` — Generate a new squad code
+- 🔁 `/squadcodecreate` — slash command to Generate a new squad code
 - ✅  Verify a squad code
 - 💡 Easy integration with Discord servers
 - 👥 Open source and ready for contributions!